dusted-go/logging/README.md

-# logging
+# Logging

-Logging integrations for Go's log/slog package.
+A collection of `log/slog` integrations.